Spafi/jpa-postgres-heroku-demo/README.md

 > git push heroku <local-branch-name>:master
 ```

-You can check your database connection with https://www.postman.com/ \
+You can check your endpoints with https://www.postman.com/ \
 When making an HTTP Request, use the Java variable name set in the Model class.
 (In my case is 'name') Ex.: for a POST
 Request: